 “HSA eligible” refers to HDHPs that can be used with an HSA.
-If you’re aiming to open an HSA, look for this term when shopping for health care plans to ensure it meets the qualifications.
+If you aim to open an HSA, look for this term when shopping for health care plans to ensure it meets the qualifications.

 What does a health saving account not cover?

-Generally speaking, you can’t use your HSA to pay for expenses that don’t meaningfully promote the proper body function or prevent or treat illness/disease.
+Generally, you can’t use your HSA to pay for expenses that don’t meaningfully promote proper body function or prevent or treat illness/disease.
 Examples include maternity clothes, nutritional supplements, and child care for healthy babies.